 - The income generated (point 13)

-Then, to optimize your organization of tracked KPIs, the best way is to create a dashboard where you can have all the information at hand to make informed marketing decisions.
-If you do not know where to start, follow this webinar that tells you how to create an effective dashboard in 10 steps!
+Then, to optimize your organization of tracked KPIs, the best way is to create a complete dashboard where you can have all the information at hand to make informed marketing decisions.

 Finally, having an overview of the best marketing automation KPIs for your business allows you to do a lot of things.
 Among other things, you will be able to establish the ROI of each marketing action taken and determine what could be improved or not.
 Keep in mind that not everything is set in stone: your marketing automation campaigns will evolve over the analysis that you will perform, as well as your strategy will change, and for the better!

 If you need more information to improve your digital marketing strategy, do not hesitate to contact our marketing team of experts.
 It will be a pleasure to discuss!